 Painting plastic is nearly identical to painting other surfaces.
 Although many Rust-Oleum paint products can be applied without a primer – or include a built-in primer – it was recommended that these chairs be primed first.
 I cheated and used a Rustoleum paint + primer combo in flat white as my first coat, because that’s what I had on hand.
 Other than that, the steps for painting plastic were simple!

-How to Paint Plastic Chairs:
+How to Spray Paint Plastic Lawn Chairs:

 - Scrub the chairs with Mr. Clean.
 I used Q-tips to really get into the corners (there was a lot of gunk on these).

 - Rinse with a garden hose to thoroughly remove soap and let dry.

 - Using multiple, thin coats apply the primer.

 - With one hour (or after 24) apply multiple, thin coats of paint (I chose Painter’s Touch in Satin Aqua).